Dependency theory: History

 The analysis of development patterns in the 1990s and beyond is complicated by the fact that capitalism develops not smoothly, but with very strong and self-repeating ups and downs, called cycles.
 Relevant results are given in studies by Joshua Goldstein, Volker Bornschier, and Luigi Scandella.

 With the economic growth of India and some East Asian economies, dependency theory has lost some of its former influence.
 It still influences some NGO campaigns, such as Make Poverty History and the fair trade movement.

 Other theorists and related theories

 Two other early writers relevant to dependency theory were François Perroux and Kurt Rothschild.
-Other leading dependency theorists include Herb Addo, Walden Bello, Ruy Mauro Marini, Enzo Faletto, Armando Cordova, Ernest Feder, Pablo González Casanova, Keith Griffin, Kunibert Raffer, Paul Israel Singer, and Osvaldo Sunkel.
-Many of these authors focused their attention on Latin America; dependency theory in the Islamic world was primarily refined by the Egyptian economist Samir Amin.
+Other leading dependency theorists include Herb Addo, Walden Bello, Ruy Mauro Marini, Enzo Faletto, Armando Cordova, Ernest Feder, Pablo González Casanova, Keith Griffin, Kunibert Raffer, Paul Israel Singer, Walter Rodney and Osvaldo Sunkel.
+Many of these authors focused their attention on Latin America; dependency theory in the Arab world was primarily refined by the Egyptian economist Samir Amin.

 Tausch, based on works of Amin from 1973 to 1997, lists the following main characteristics of periphery capitalism: